PolishHunter/CarPickerdia/README.md

 3. As a user, I want to be able to ask questions in the message sent to the administration, so that they could response faster than at the app store.

-4. As a user, I want to make sure that the following app is not a scam, so that I want to be ascertain that it is fully legit.

-5. As a user, I want to be able to share my results with the other users, so that they could notify me if the app picked the right cars for me.
+4. As a user, I want to be able to share my results with the other users, so that they could notify me if the app picked the right cars for me.

-6. As a user, I want to have an option to compare two cars together, so that it might be easier for me to decide which one I should go for.
+5. As a user, I want to have an option to compare two cars together, so that it might be easier for me to decide which one I should go for.

 Low priority